 - For additional information see our Summer Financial Aid page.

 Transient Student Enrollment / Enrollment at another school

-- Students attending another Florida public college or university for Summer must go to Florida Shines and apply as a transient student
+- Students attending another Florida public college or university for Summer must apply at Florida Shines as a transient student.

-- Courses taken at another institution, must be approved by your advisor for transfer credit towards your degree, and enrollment and cost of attendance must be verified with your host school, before financial aid can be disbursed.
+- Courses taken at another institution, must be approved by your advisor for transfer credit towards your degree.
+Enrollment and cost of attendance must be verified with your host school before financial aid can be disbursed

-- Students who will attend another institution while enrolled at FSU in the same semester (for example, TCC) should indicate DUAL ENROLLMENT in the student comment box on Florida Shines
+- Students attending another institution while enrolled at FSU in the same semester (for example TCC) should indicate DUAL ENROLLMENT in the student comment box on Florida Shines application.

 - Students attending FAMU must complete the CO-OP Form with the Registrar's Office

 - Student attending a Florida private college or university or an out-of-state institution must complete the paper transient application available here